Get us in your inbox

 Santa Monica, Culver City, Burbank, Glendale and the Beach Cities, to name a few, operate their own local lines that cost about a dollar to board.
 If you’re coming from a Metro bus or rail line, it’ll only cost you an extra 50 cents on your TAP Card for a non-Metro bus transfer.

-These local lines are sometimes remarkably useful for some of the city’s major attractions, too: A DASH bus can get you from Los Feliz to the Griffith Observatory for only 35 cents, and—through June 2022—a free Pasadena Transit shuttle will get you to the Huntington and shave a few dollars off your admission ticket, too.
+These local lines are sometimes remarkably useful for some of the city’s major attractions, too: Most notably, a DASH bus can get you from Los Feliz to the Griffith Observatory for only 35 cents.

 Advertising